puppetlabs/puppet-docs/source/puppet/4.9/hiera_hierarchy.md

 * The percent-and-braces `%{variable}` syntax is a Hiera [interpolation token][interpolate].
 It's similar to the Puppet language's `${expression}` interpolation tokens.
 * `facts.os.family` uses Hiera's special [key.subkey notation][subkey] for accessing elements of hashes and arrays.
 It's equivalent to `$facts['os']['family']` in the Puppet language.
 * This example, like most real-life hierarchies, uses [facts][] and [trusted data][].
+* You can only interpolate values into certain parts of the config file.
+For more info, see [the hiera.yaml format reference][hiera.yaml].

 This is the core of Hiera's power: with node-specific variables, each node gets its own customized version of the hierarchy.